evcc-io/evcc/README.md

 - `porsche`: Porsche (Taycan)
 - `default`: default vehicle implementation using configurable [plugins](#plugins) for integrating any type of vehicle

+Configuration examples are documented at [andig/evcc-config#vehicles](https://github.com/andig/evcc-config#vehicles)

 ## Plugins

-Plugins are used to integrate physical devices and external data sources with EVCC.
+Plugins are used to integrate various devices and external data sources with EVCC.
+Plugins can be used in combination with a `default` type meter, charger or vehicle.

 Plugins support both *read* and *write* access.
 When using plugins for *write* access, the actual data is provided as variable in form of `${var[:format]}`.
 If `format` is omitted, data is formatted according to the default Go `%v` [format](https://golang.org/pkg/fmt/).
 The variable is replaced with the actual data before the plugin is executed.

 ### Calc (read only)